zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/docker/binfmt.md

 Instruction emulation using qemu and the ability to run applications for different architectures is built into Docker Desktop.

-On Linux machies without Docker Desktop, qemu and binfmt can be added to provide the same multi-architecture support.
+On Linux machines without Docker Desktop, qemu and binfmt can be added to provide the same multi-architecture support.